 - Tchaikovsky's Eugene Onegin has a tragic example: Eugene hadn't returned Tatyana's affections until after she married Prince Gremin, after which he realized that he had loved her all along.
 They meet, and it becomes clear that she still loves him as well, but she decides to remain faithful to her husband.

-- In Twelfth Night, when Orsino learns that his object of affections, Olivia, has gotten married, Orsino loses it — and it reveals that he's fallen in love with Cesario, his page boy, whom Olivia thinks that she has married.
+- In Twelfth Night, when Orsino learns that his object of affections, Olivia, has gotten married to Cesario, Orsino loses it — and it reveals that he's fallen in love with Cesario.

 - Super Robot Wars games plays with this trope and Kouji Kabuto.
 Kouji in Mazinger Z has Love Interest in the form of Sayaka.
 Kouji also appears in UFO Robo Grendizer, where he has another Love Interest, Maria Grace.
 Both of them are Tsunderes.
 It's a Running Gag that whenever they meet in Super Robot Wars game, they both gets hit by a Green-Eyed Epiphany and starts fighting over him.
 The best part?
 Kouji has no idea what's going on.